gytwo/cloudlibrary.koplugin/README.en.md

 【Prerequisites】
 1. In the file browser interface, select 「Menu」 → 「Tools」 → 「Cloud Storage」 to add a cloud storage account.
 2. Plugin operation: 「Menu」 → 「Tools」 → 「Cloud Library」 → 「Settings」 → Select a cloud directory to store book metadata files, book files, and sync record files.
+   - The cloud directory for books defaults to the metadata cloud directory, and an independent cloud directory can also be optionally selected.
    - Different devices must use the **same cloud directory**, otherwise they cannot share.
 3. The local metadata storage location should be consistent across different devices (「Settings」 → 「Document」 → 「Book Metadata Folder」).
 The default is usually consistent, but if one device changes this setting, other devices should change accordingly; otherwise, an error may occur indicating that the local metadata file cannot be found.